-Use well known relevant references, cite them
+Use well known relevant references, cite them.
+Web pages are not necessarily relevant

 Your BIO!!

 Analysis of the Situation Requiring a Proposal

 - What is the subject of the proposal?

 - For whom is the proposal intended?

 - How do you intend the proposal to be used?

 - What is the deadline date for submission of the proposal and for tentative implementation of the proposed solution?

 - Have you reviewed the literature that would provide supports for your proposal?
 (Include a literature review.)